 With a backdrop of the world’s coolest cars, some of the biggest names on the Bay Area music scene are heading down to Half Moon Bay Airport for the Pacific Coast Dream Machines Show, Sunday, April 29.

-“We’ve put together a great music lineup that will rival the quality of the world-class machines on display,” said entertainment director Grant Walters, a longtime supporter of the event beneficiary, the Coastside Adult Day Health Center.
+“We’ve put together an excellent lineup of professional musicians that will rival the quality of the world-class machines on display,” said entertainment director Grant Walters, a longtime supporter of the event beneficiary, the Coastside Adult Day Health Center.

 In keeping with a long-standing Dream Machines tradition, festivalgoers can expect to see special surprise guests take the stage thoughout the day.

-So accent your skydivers, your warbirds, your monster trucks with some monstrously good music at this year’s Pacific Coast Dream Machines Show, April 30 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.
+So, while enjoying all the amazing machines, definitely accent the skydivers, warbirds, monster trucks, flying motorcycles, and world-class cars with some monstrously good music at this year’s Pacific Coast Dream Machines Show, Sunday, April 29 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.